Training a New Mortgage Loan Officer

 Studying and Passing the NMLS MLO Exam

-There are two different types of loan officers.
-Residential and commercial loan officers.
-Residential loan officers are regulated and need to be licensed to originate loans.
-Some residential loan officers originate commercial and residential loans.
+There are two different types of loan officers: residential and commercial.
+To originate loans, residential loan officers must adhere to regulations and obtain a license.
+Some residential loan officers originate both commercial and residential loans.

-Commercial loan officers do not require to be licensed in most states.
+Commercial loan officers do not need to be licensed in most states.
 Only nine states require commercial loan officers to be licensed through the NMLS.
 Spend the final days before the exam reviewing and refreshing your memory.

 Pre-Licensing Stage Training a New Mortgage Loan Officer